otukka/CPP-PLAYGROUND/readme.md

 # C++ PLAYGROUND

 ## Introduction
-In this repo is stored few ideas/samples how I think things should be done in different topics.
+In this repo is stored few ideas/samples of how I view things should be done with different topics.
 This is also a testing area for new c++ concepts that I'm studying

 ## Requirements
 Tested on Ubuntu 20.04.
 Run following command. \